 - Provision of services to private/nonpublic school staff by qualified school district staff

-- Third-party services (registration to conference, or a contracted trainer).
+- Third-party services (registration for training or a contracted trainer).

 Determining the Amount of Funds Required for Equitable Services